bbdsoftware/eks-bootstrap/README.md

 **Background:**

-This is part1 of a cluster setup see the bellow repos for nest steps:
+This is Part 1 of a cluster setup see the bellow repos for next steps:

 * [Part 1 setting up EKS ](https://github.com/bbdsoftware/eks-bootstrap)
 * [Part 2 setting up CI](https://github.com/bbdsoftware/eks-jenkins-ci)